Official Site Links

 Personal: Born April 16, 1952, Nashville.

-New England Patriots quarterback Tom Brady throws a 19-yard touchdown pass to wide receiver Danny Amendola.
+New England Patriots quarterback Tom Brady hits wide receiver Julian Edelman for a 3-yard touchdown.

-New England Patriots quarterback Tom Brady throws a deep pass to wide receiver Brandon LaFell for a 56-yard touchdown.
+New England Patriots quarterback Tom Brady pass to wide receiver Brandon LaFell for an 11-yard touchdown.